 Exact offer levels will vary depending on the range of subjects being taken at higher and standard level, and the course applied for.
 Please contact the Undergraduate Admissions Office for more information.

 Entry requirements for students studying BTEC qualifications are dependent on units studied.
 Advice can be provided on an individual basis.
 The standard required is generally at Distinction level.

-Please note this course is not available to native speakers of Mandarin.
+Please note this course is not available to first language speakers of Mandarin.

 International and EU entry requirements

 We accept a wide range of qualifications from applicants studying in the EU and other countries.

 for further details about the qualifications we accept.
 Include information in your email about the

 high school qualifications you have already completed or are currently taking.